 The Africa Microscopy Initiative is a cutting-edge platform to expand access and expertise in bioimaging across the continent.
 AMI comprises the following programs:

-The open-access AMI Imaging Center is housed at the University of Cape Town, South Africa.
-Access to the AMI Imaging Center is through peer-reviewed proposals open to all African scientists working at non-profit African institutions.
+The open-access AMI Imaging Centre is housed at the University of Cape Town, South Africa.
+Access to the AMI Imaging Centre is through peer-reviewed proposals open to all African scientists working at non-profit African institutions.
 Successful applicants will be awarded approximately four weeks to complete the proposed microscopy experiments on site.
-The Imaging Center will cover the cost of travel, local lodging, instrument time as well as the cost of experiments within reason.
+The Imaging Centre will cover the cost of travel, local lodging, instrument time as well as the cost of experiments within reason.

 Training and teaching programs